Welcome to my personal webpage.

 * Vice Dean for Academic Affairs, at the Lee Kuan Yew School of Public Policy, National University of Singapore.
 In this role, I launched several degree programs, coordinated multiple research centers and executive education initiatives, and oversaw the rapid growth of the School into Asia’s largest school of public policy.
 And most recently as –

 * Director of International Executive Education and founding Director of the Global MPA, at the Daniel J. Evans School of Public Policy & Governance, University of Washington.
 In this role, I developed a platform for dual degrees with several leading universities abroad, and led curriculum development of the Gates Foundation-funded International Program on Public Health Leadership, which has seen significant further investments and up-scaling across 20+ African countries.

-I also serve as an elected member of the Executive Council of NASPAA, the global professional association and accrediting body of schools of public policy and administration, and on the state advisory committee of the U.S. Global Leadership Coalition.
+I also served as an elected member of the Executive Council of NASPAA, the global professional association and accrediting body of schools of public policy and administration, and currently serve on the state advisory committee of the U.S. Global Leadership Coalition.

 * Princeton University, Princeton School of Public and International Affairs – Master in Public Affairs and Urban and Regional Planning degree (MPA-URP) and Ph.D. in Public and International Affairs.